Xiejiafufu/FIE2026/README_EN.md

 (4) **factivity**: The factivity judgment.
 The model's judgment of the truth value of the hypothesis is written into this field.
 Valid values are `"true"`, `"false"`, and `"uncertain"`.

-(5) **confidence**: The confidence level of the factivity judgment, i.e., the probability of the hypothesis being true (or false) given the background sentence.
+(5) **confidence**: The confidence level of the factivity judgment, i.e., the certainty of the hypothesis being true (or false) given the background sentence.
 This field must be filled in when the `factivity` value is `"true"` or `"false"`.

 ## 2.3 Data Examples